thalium/thalium.github.io/www/content/posts/sstic_infra_windows.md

 ### Killing processes

-After auditing the AppJailLauncher project, it turns out that all the processes of the challengers are spawned with the same AppContainerProfile.
+After auditing the AppJailLauncher project, it turns out that all the processes of the players are spawned with the same AppContainerProfile.
-This could lead to a kind of DoS if a malicious challenger is present.
+This could lead to a kind of DoS if a malicious player is present.
 Indeed, once a player obtains its remote code execution, he can try to continuously kill all the processes containing the name of the binary challenge.
 As the duration of the script exploiting the challenge is of several seconds, the malicious player can prevent other people to solve the challenge with a ratio of 100%.